alexeiz/contract/README.md

     }

 The custom handler is supposed to be `[[noreturn]]` like the default handler.
-If the custom handler returns, `std::abort` is called anyway.
+If the custom handler returns, `std::terminate` is called anyway.
 However the custom handler can throw an exception, which can be used in test code to ensure that contracts are defined properly.